danielfdickinson/hugoMinimalTestTheme/README.md

 # hugoMinimalTestTheme
-A minimum test theme to generate the full site of unstyled pages for https://github.com/gohugoio/hugoBasicExample
+A minimum test theme to generate the full site of unstyled pages for https://github.com/gohugoio/hugoBasicExample (and other Hugo sites).

+Includes the ability to enable less minimal features via custom layouts (with thanks to [Patrick / davidsneighbour on the Hugo Forum](https://discourse.gohugo.io/u/davidsneighbour) for the suggestion).

 ## Modern Hugo Only (as of 2021-03-17)